Projective simulation with generalization: Results

-Fig.~\ref{fig:ExampleEfficiency} shows the efficiency, that is, the averaged success probability, of the PS agent in the driver scenario, as a function of time, averaged over $10^4$ agents.
-A reward of $\lambda=1$ is given for correct actions and a damping parameter of $\gamma = 0.005$ is used\footnote{As always in the PS model, there is a trade off between adaptation time and the maximum averaged efficiency.
-A high damping parameter, $\gamma$, leads to faster relearning, but to lower averaged asymptotic success rates, see also Ref.\ \cite{mautner2013projective}.
-Here we chose $\gamma = 0.005$ to allow the network to adapt within $1000$ time steps.}.
-It is shown that on average the agents manage to adapt to each of the phases imposed by the environment, and to learn the correct actions.
-We can also see that the asymptotic efficiency of the agents is slightly larger in the last phase, where the correct action is independent from the input\footnote{To understand this, note that: (a) The relevant edge can be rewarded at each time step and thus be less affected by the non-zero damping parameter; and (b) Each wildcard clip necessarily leads to the correct action.}.
-This observation indicates that the agent's efficiency increases when the stimuli can be generalized to a greater extent.
-We will encounter this feature once more in Section \ref{sec:K_categories}, where it is analytically verified.
+Figure~\ref{fig:Fig4} shows the PS agent's performance, that is, the average reward obtained by the agent, in the driver scenario, as a function of time, averaged over $10^4$ agents.
+A reward of $\lambda=1$ is given for correct actions and a damping parameter of $\gamma = 0.005$ is used.
+In the PS model there is a trade off between adaptation time and the maximally achievable average reward.
+A high damping parameter, $\gamma$, leads to faster relearning, but to lower averaged asymptotic success rates, see also Ref.~\cite{mautner2013projective}.
+Here we chose $\gamma = 0.005$ to allow the network to adapt within $1000$ time steps.
+It is shown that on average the agent managed to adapt to each of the phases imposed by the environment, and to learn the correct actions.
+We can also see that the asymptotic performance of the agent is slightly better in the last phase, where the correct action is independent from the input.
+To understand this, note that: (a) The relevant edge can be rewarded at each time step and thus be less affected by the non-zero damping parameter; and (b) Each wildcard clip necessarily leads to the correct action.
+This observation indicates that the agent's performance improves when the stimuli can be generalized to a greater extent.
+We will encounter this feature once more in the next section, where it is analytically verified.